 - FRIDAYS: St. George Chapel (SG)

-In short, all SUNDAYS and WEDNESDAYS will be held at Holy Trinity Church; all other Lenten services will be held at St. George Chapel.
+In short, all SUNDAYS and WEDNESDAYS are being held at Holy Trinity Church; all other Lenten services are at St. George Chapel.

 Lenten and Holy Week Schedules on Web Site